ERF Workshop 2023: Good Data for Agile Production, Logistics and Lab Automation

 Prof. Markus Vincze, TU Vienna, Austria

 Dr. Patrick Courtney, Tec-connection, UK

 Motivation and Objectives:

-Perception is one of the key technologies for enabling flexible production processes, such as pick and place, machine tending, assembly, and quality testing.
-Applied AI allows to solve complex automation problems as data and model-driven machine learning approaches reduce manual parameterization effort significantly.
+Perception is one of the key technologies for enabling flexible production, such as pick and place, machine tending, assembly, and quality testing.
+3 major trends can be observed.

-16:10 Introduction and Definition of Statements/ Key Questions, Dr. Michael Suppa, Roboception GmbH
+11:05 Introduction and definition of key statements/questions, Dr. Michael Suppa, Roboception GmbH

-16:50 Model-based Machine Learning for Pick-and-Place in Agile Production, Dr. Michael Suppa, Roboception GmbH, Germany
+11:45 Good Data for pick-and-place in Agile Production, Dr. Michael Suppa, Roboception GmbH, Germany

 11:55 Interactive Poll Session/ Round Table Discussion